 Thinking back on the experience and reflecting on a particular teaching by Joseph Smith, I thought about the irony of their sentiments and the woman’s comments.
 It is an irony that few are aware of and an irony that members of the Church might be interested to know.

-Thus, when you consider what the root of the name “Mormon” means in English, then the “Book of Mormon” becomes “the Book of Goodness.”
-The “Mormon Church” becomes the “Church of Pure Goodness.”
-And “The Mormons” becomes “the People of Goodness.”
+Thus, when you consider what the root of the name “Mormon” means in English, then you realize that the “Book of Mormon” really means “the Book of Goodness.”
+The “Mormon Church” means the “Church of Pure Goodness.”
+And “The Mormons” are “the People of Goodness.”

 That puts negative comments about “The Mormons,” “The Mormon Church,” and “the Book of Mormon” into a whole new context.
 When people condemn “Mormonism” they are not only substantively but also linguistically condemning “goodness.”
 We, of course, already know the good that our religion stands for, but the meaning of “Mormon” sure does make condescending attitudes all the more ironic.